 Amendment and Termination.
 With the approval of the Board, at any time and from time to time, the Compensation Committee may terminate, amend or modify the Plan; provided, however, that any such action of the Compensation Committee shall be subject to the approval of the shareholders to the extent necessary to comply with any applicable law, regulation, or rule of the stock exchange on which the shares of Stock are listed, quoted or traded.
-Except as provided in Section 4.4 of the 2023 Omnibus Plan, neither the Board nor the Compensation Committee may, without the approval of shareholders: (a) increase the number of shares available for grant under the 2023 Omnibus Plan; (b) permit the Compensation Committee to grant Options or SARs with an exercise price or base value that is below Fair Market Value on the Date of Grant; (c) permit the Compensation Committee to extend the exercise period for an Option or SAR beyond 10 years from the Date of Grant; (d) amend Section 7.1(e) of the 2023 Omnibus Plan to permit the Compensation Committee to reprice previously granted Options; (e) amend Section 8.1(e) of the 2023 Omnibus Plan to permit the Compensation Committee to reprice previously granted SARs; (f) extend the duration of the 2023 Omnibus Plan; or (g) expand the type of awards available for grant under the 2023 Omnibus Plan.
+Except as provided in Section 4.4 of the 2023 Omnibus Plan, neither the Board nor the Compensation Committee may, without the approval of shareholders: (a) increase the number of shares available for grant under the 2023 Omnibus Plan; (b) permit the Compensation Committee to grant Options or SARs with an exercise price or base value that is below Fair Market Value on the Date of Grant; (c) permit the Compensation Committee to extend the exercise period for an Option or SAR beyond 10 years from the Date of Grant; (d) amend Section 7.1(e) of the 2023 Omnibus Plan to permit the Compensation Committee to reprice previously granted Options; (e) amend Section 8.1(e) of the 2023 Omnibus Plan to permit the Compensation Committee to reprice previously granted SARs; (f) extend the duration of the 2023 Omnibus Plan; or (g) expand the type of awards available for grant under the 2023 Omnibus Plan or expand the class of participants eligible to participate in the 2023 Omnibus Plan.